ainithit/ENGI301/project_01/README.md

 <h3>4.
 There you go!
 You're ready to begin programming on the BELA Mini!<h3>
 <h1> <h1>
 <h2>Coding with Python on the BELA Mini<h2>
+<h3>1.
+Connect the BELA Mini to the internet (https://learn.bela.io/using-bela/bela-techniques/connecting-to-wifi/)<h3>
+<h4>a.
+Connect the wifi adapter to the BELA Mini system.<h4>
+<h4>b.
+From the terminal on your computer, ssh into the BELA system by typing in ssh root@bela.local<h4>
+<h4>c.
+You should see the prompt "root@bela:~# lsusb" if your BELA has been connected.<h4>
+<h4>d.
+Get the name of your wifi device by running the command "ip a."
+The name of the device should be wlanX, where X is a number.<h4>
+<h4>e.
+Next, we will edit the interface list by running the command line "nano /etc/network/interfaces."
+Follow the comments within the file to edit the interface list.
+Press CTRL+X to exit and Y to save changes.<h4>
+<h4>f.
+Run the following command, replacing YourNetworkName with the name of your Wifi network and YourNetworkPassword with the Wifi network’s password: wpa_passphrase YourNetworkName YourNetworkPassword >>/etc/wpa_supplicant/wpa_supplicant.conf <h4>
+<h4>g.
+Run the following command to reset your device: ifdown wlan0; ifup wlan0;<h4>